Violet Cherrington (1886-1956)

 Courtesy of the Cathedral of St. John the Baptist Archives, St. John's, NL.

-The school curriculum, largely designed by Violet Cherrington, emphasized 'feminine' virtues and skills, good manners, and good speech.
+Initially, the school curriculum was largely designed by Violet Cherrington, and emphasized 'feminine' virtues and skills, good manners, and good speech.
 Being good wives and mothers was an important goal for female students.
-Studies included domestic science, elocution, art, music, drama, native studies and secretarial courses.
+However, during the early 20th century, some of the teachers were active in the women's suffrage movement and Cherrington was one of them.

 Letter from the Board of Directors, Church of England College